jlhf80/Regression-House-Prices/RegressionHousePrices.md

 Note that handling of NA and missing values is very important and can have an impact on the performance of a predictive model.
 Somes modelling techniques are better at handling NA values than others.
 For the sake of demonstrating the application of regression techniques, I am going to breeze over this otherwise very important topic.

 In the light of brevity, we are simply going to dummy the dataframe to create columns for categorical attributes.
 In doing so, it also becomes apparent that we have three numerical features that contain NA values.
 We are going to set these to zero.
-In any other setting, it would be important to take the time and investigate each of columns with NA values.
+In any other setting, it would be important to take the time and investigate each of the columns with NA values.
 There are several ways to handle missing and NA values, and taking the time to understand why they occur will allow the analyst to develop intuition and select appropriate techniques to handle such occurences.

 Some of the other techniques for handling NA values include dropping rows/columns and imputation.
 When imputing the value of an NA, we can use simple calculations such as a mean and median, or we can even deploy other statistical learning techniques.
 K-NN, linear regression, and decision trees are other methods deployed in some wrapper classes such as caret.
 In a later writeup, we may explore the use of caret for the data science workflow.